bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Yeah, I think, you know, the Wall Street Journal has political motivations.
 So you're never gonna, you're never gonna fix that.
-I think there's a there's a vested interest in misinterpreting the technological stuff.
+I think there's a vested interest in misinterpreting the technological stuff.

 Mike Schmidt: 01:30:24